 - MINIMUM QUALIFICATIONS

-- Bachelor's degree, from an accredited institution, in civil/transportation engineering or related field.
+- Bachelor's degree from an accredited institution in civil/transportation engineering or a directly related field

-- At least three (3) years experience in municipal engineering work
+- At least three (3) years experience in engineering of transportation systems

-- Local, state and federal laws and regulations related to the assigned function
+- Local, state, and federal laws and regulations related to assigned function

 - Ability to communicate effectively both orally and in writing

 - Make decisions and solve complex technical problems

 - Interpret codes and criteria